 Talent washing the surface of the egg.

-Talent breaking the eggshell.
+Talent breaking the eggshell. (take 2)

 Talent cutting the shell and removing the hat.

 Gently extract each embryo from the eggshell with curved forceps [1] and transfer it to a Petri dish containing sterile PBS previously heated to 37 degrees Celsius [2].
 Carefully remove the envelope that surrounds the embryos [3].
 Videographer: This step is important!